simonmeaden/library_builder/README.md

 A python application to build a cross compile libray.

-contains two apps so far.
+contains two libraries so far.

 - LibraryBuilder requires library to be specified.
 - TesseractBuilder for building Tesseract OCR library.